 On October 23, World University Service of Canada (WUSC) McGill created a Facebook event called “Mock Refugee Camp on Campus at the Y Intersection.”
-The next day, two McGill students, Sumaya Ugas and Yasmin Abdulqadir Ali, spearheaded a massive backlash against the concept of a “mock refugee camp,” leading WUSC McGill to change the event’s title to “WUSC McGill Info Station,” and eventually to change the format of the event.
+The next day, two McGill students, Sumaya Ugas and Y. Abdulqadir, spearheaded a massive backlash against the concept of a “mock refugee camp,” leading WUSC McGill to change the event’s title to “WUSC McGill Info Station,” and eventually to change the format of the event.

 According to WUSC McGill’s Facebook event page, their event was “designed to give an idea of what life is like in a refugee camp as a contrast to our life here in Canada,” with a focus on the Student Refugee Program (SRP), an initative that provides education opportunities for student refugees.

-Ugas and Ali’s open letter elaborated on their concerns about the event and ultimately called on WUSC McGill to use different awareness-raising tactics.
+Ugas and Abdulqadir’s open letter elaborated on their concerns about the event and ultimately called on WUSC McGill to use different awareness-raising tactics.

 “We do not condone any event that exoticizes or reduces the complicated, nuanced lived experiences of people who are refugees around the world.”

 “Despite the seemingly noble intentions of WUSC McGill, we find the inaccurate reproduction of often incredibly violent and gendered spaces founded upon colonial and imperial histories to be a cheap falsification of a complex lived experience,” the letter stated.